Office of the Taxpayer Advocate: Leadership

-The National Taxpayer Advocate is the head of the Office of the Taxpayer Advocate, is appointed by the Secretary of Treasury, and reports directly to the Commissioner of Internal Revenue.
+The National Taxpayer Advocate is the head of the Office of the Taxpayer Advocate, is appointed by the Secretary of Treasury and reports directly to the Commissioner of Internal Revenue.
 The Advocate acts as an ombudsman for the taxpayer.
 In addition to the duties as the head of the office, the Advocate is responsible for submitting annual reports on objectives and recommendations to the Committee on Ways and Means of the United States House of Representatives and the Committee on Finance of the United States Senate.
 The reports are submitted without any prior review or comment from the Commissioner, the Secretary of the Treasury, any other officer or employee of the Department of the Treasury, or the Office of Management and Budget.

 Criticism

-The organization has been criticized as redundant, taking over the role of gathering accurate information on the IRS that was previously handled by the General Accounting Office.
-Despite some degree of independence from the IRS, the taxpayer advocate office is not fully independent, and still has incentives to avoid releasing damaging information.
-Finally, the taxpayer advocate may be overly focused on reacting to problems rather than preventing them in the first place.
+Shortly after creation, the organization was criticized as redundant, taking over the role of gathering accurate information on the IRS that was previously handled by the General Accounting Office.
+Concerns over the degree of independence from the IRS, due to the National Taxpayer Advocate still being an IRS employee, rather than separate from the IRS, were raised shortly after establishment.